tao-shen/Distributed-LLM-Edges/README.md

 <img src="./static/images/fedllm.svg" width="100%">

 # Will LLMs Scaling Hit the Wall?
-Breaking Barriers with Distributed Resources on Massive Edge Devices
+Breaking Barriers via Distributed Resources on Massive Edge Devices

+This is the repo for the paper "Will LLMs Scaling Hit the Wall?
+Breaking Barriers via Distributed Resources on Massive Edge Devices".

+In this position paper, we challenge the current trajectory of LLM scaling and propose a paradigm shift towards distributed edge computing.
+We believe that the future of AI lies not in centralized data centers, but in the collective power of billions of edge devices.
+Our vision is to democratize AI development by:

+- 🌐 **Unlocking Untapped Resources**: Leveraging the vast computational power (2,758+ EFLOPS) and data (182+ ZB by 2025) available on edge devices worldwide
+- 🤝 **Democratizing AI**: Enabling anyone to participate in LLM training using everyday devices
+- 🔒 **Preserving Privacy**: Keeping data on user devices while contributing to model training
+- 🌱 **Environmental Sustainability**: Utilizing existing computing resources instead of building more data centers

+We open-source our analysis and findings to foster collaboration and accelerate the development of distributed AI systems.
+Join us in breaking down the barriers to AI scaling!

 <div align="center">